 So what do I do?
 I pose up a picture! 😀 Oh, notice on the right side of the barn…. that was where the barn doors were that flew off.
 But how did the wreath, hanging on by a NAIL, not get touched!!??

 It was at that point that Emily and Matt decided to call off the rest of their reception… and the guests started leaving.
-Mike and I circled the property to photograph the destruction.
+We circled the property to photograph the destruction.
 All the while the rain still coming down… Notice there are no walls on the tent?
 What you see left standing there is only the roof. their beloved custom-made altar… 🙁As only their very best friends/immediately families remained, Mike looked over at me and quietly said, “I think the best man should give his toast as he wasn’t able to earlier.”
 GENIUS!
 So, I looked over at Keaton the best man (who had since changed out of his tux) and said, “You have to give your toast!”
 He responded, “but my notes are in the tent!”
 My response, “So?!
 You got this!”
 And then that’s what he did!
 And it was perfect!
 Then I looked over at the maid of honor and said, “Your turn!”
 Her response, “I already did it…” So I said… “well, we missed it in all the chaos… so, can you do it again please?”
 And she did.
 And it was perfect!

 Meanwhile… as they are giving their toasts, Mike asked Margaret (the mother of the bride) what their first dance song was.
 Yes, I tell you… that Mike, he’s a damn genius!
 He told me what it was and I downloaded the song onto my iPhone, someone pulled up their car that had an iPhone jack, and badaboom badabing… their first dance!…and it was perfect!
 I can tell you right now, the way that these two, along with their families, handled this whole situation… remarkable.
 Absolutely remarkable.
 There was NO way that anything could have ruined this day, not even 90 mph winds! 🙂 Even as the tent fell down, Emily laughed.
 I mean… what else is there TO do?
 Hide under a table and cry?! 😉The limo arrived early to take them to their hotel…And just like that, their wedding day had come to an end… and it ended as perfectly as it could have 🙂